omeremreelmali/rexpo-debugger/expo-agent/README.md

 ### Requests not showing up

+- Enable debug mode to see detailed logs: `debug: true`
-- Check for the "[NetworkAgent] Connected to inspector" message in the console
+- Check for the "[NetworkAgent] Connected to inspector" message in the console (requires debug mode)
 - Make sure you are in `__DEV__` mode
 - Make sure the agent is initialized correctly
+- Verify the desktop inspector app is running

 ### Body not showing up